 Respiratory Therapist careers are growing – in Connecticut and across the country.
 The Connecticut Department of Labor states that RT careers are growing “faster than average.”
 Nationally, according to the Labor of Bureau of Labor Statistics, employment in this field is expected to grow 23 percent over the next several years – much faster than the average for all occupations!

-To learn more about the Respiratory Therapist training program at Goodwin College, call us at 800-889-3282.
+To learn more about the Respiratory Therapist training program at Goodwin University, call us at 800-889-3282.
 You may also request more information online about our flexible and competitive program.

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.